Su Engin Program

 Contemplative Ecology

-This theology course, taught by Professor Matt Ashley, is an exploration of the possibilities for fleshing out Pope Francis's call for ecological conversion and an ecological spirituality.
+This theology course, taught by Fr.
+Matthew Gummess, is an exploration of the possibilities for fleshing out Pope Francis's call for ecological conversion and an ecological spirituality.
 It puts classics from the Christian mystical tradition, including the desert fathers and mothers and Francis of Assisi, as well as contemporary figures such as Thomas Merton, in conversation with a rich U.S. tradition of writing on nature, often with the intent of inculcating environmental virtues and promoting an environmental ethic.
 The course will conclude with close readings of Pope Francis's writings, Laudato si' and Querida Amazonia.
 The course will include an experiential component that will take advantage of the beauty of Irish landscapes.

 Statics